Collingwood, Liverpool: Aboriginal usage

-The land on which the Collingwood Estate (Bunkers Farm) is located is associated with the Tharawal, Dharug and Gundungurra peoples.
+The land on which the Collingwood Estate (Bunkers Farm) is located is Cabrogal ngurra/countryDharug Nation.

 The Gundungurra (also spelt Gundungurry, Gandangara) people's country extended from the Blue Mountains at Hartley and Lithgow through the Burragorang and Megalong Valleys, east at least as far as the Nepean River (and therefore west of the Illawarra); while in the south, their territory extended at least as far as Goulburn, and possibly to Tumut.
 They were also referred to as the Mountain People, Nattai, Burragorang or Wollondilly Tribes.
 The Tharawal lived in the area around Botany Bay and southwards, in particular between La Perouse and Wreck Bay (near Jervis Bay).
 Neighbours with the Eora, Darug, Gundungurra and Yuin.

 The hill top and ridgeline at Collingwood is understood to have been a meeting place for the Tharawal, Dharug and Gundungurra peoples and a vantage point enabling Country to be observed and monitored.
 Aboriginal community members have advised that when meeting it was important for Aboriginal people to still be able to see their own country.

 It is also understood that this high point was used by Aboriginal people as a look out across the Georges River to the east and the mountains to the west.
 The lookout provided views across the landscape, which allowed for observations of weather patterns, movements, threats from fire and changes in seasonal vegetation.
 The "vista" from the high ground provides a view corridor southeast to the Georges River.
 Gavin Andrews explains: "The area was important because it's a high point and it was a place where different nations would meet, but also where people would look over the country = you could see everything in all directions from there...[and] it's right near the Georges River, which was the major method of transportation in the area."

 Aboriginal community members have advised that Aboriginal artefacts have been found in the vicinity of the house and scarred trees were a feature of the Collingwood Estate.

 The Collingwood Precinct was listed as an Aboriginal Place, under the National Parks and Wildlife Act 1974, on 6 March 2009.
 The Aboriginal Place is associated with early engagement, and at times conflict, between colonial settlers and Aboriginal people.
 The American whaler, Captain Eber Bunker, constructed a large house, Collingwood House, in this location in 1810.

 Today, the Collingwood Precinct Aboriginal Place is important to Aboriginal people because the location and outlook provide a connection to Country and culture.
 The site also continues to be used as a meeting place for Aboriginal people.